Gageperrin/it-notes/it-topics/cissp.md

 ## 1.7 - Develop, document, and implement security policies, procedures, standards, baselines, and guidelines

-The board or CEO often institutes as Overarching Security Policy which is a broader statement of goals and objectives that also grants authority to security activities.
+The board or CEO often institutes an Overarching Security Policy which is a broader statement of goals and objectives that also grants authority to security activities.
 Functional policies then extend this to provide more specificity that can be applied to:
 * Standards: Specific hardware and software solutions, mechanisms, and products
 * Procedures: Step-by-step descriptions on how to perform a task
 * Baselines: Defined minimal implementation methods/levels for security mechanisms and products